Anita Asante

-Anita Amma Ankyewah Asante (born 27 April 1985) is an English football coach and former defender or midfielder who is the first-team coach at Bristol City.
-Asante is of Ghanaian descent, the appellation "Amma" is of Akan origin, given to girls born on Saturday.
-She obtained 71 caps for the English national team and was selected in the Great Britain squad for the 2012 London Olympics.
+Anita Amma Ankyewah Asante (born 27 April 1985) is an English football coach and former player who is the first-team coach at Bristol City.
+A defender or midfielder, she won 71 caps for the English national team and was selected in the Great Britain squad for the 2012 London Olympics.
 At club level, Asante has played for English clubs Arsenal, Chelsea and Aston Villa, whilst also having played for Saint Louis Athletica, Chicago Red Stars, Washington Freedom and Sky Blue FC of the American Women's Professional Soccer (WPS).
 She also spent six seasons playing in Sweden, two with Göteborg and then four with FC Rosengård.

 Education

-Asante studied politics and English BA at the Business School of Brunel University in London, whilst also benefiting from the UK "Government's Talented Athletes Scholarship Scheme", which helps athletes in full-time education.
-She started a PhD in the United States looking at the governorship of women's football and plans to complete after her professional playing career ends.
+Asante studied Politics and English for her BA at Brunel University Business School, whilst also benefiting from the UK "Government's Talented Athletes Scholarship Scheme", which helps athletes in full-time education.
+She started a PhD in the United States on the governance of women's football.